LeslieDancey/fme-server-FULL/notifications_and_workspaces.md

 Examine the file in a text editor.
 It contains JSON content.
 You can see a number of JSON attributes available, which come from an email, and you will be able to read and use any of these in a workspace.
 In this exercise we’ll be using the Subject of the email.

 Because you set the Parameter to read the whole file at once, all of the contents will be read into a single attribute in a single feature, rather than creating multiple features.

+**3) Process the JSON Message**

+Back in the workspace, connect the Text Line source feature type to the JSONFlattener already in the workspace.

+Click the cog wheel icon to open the parameters dialog for the JSONFlattener.

+Examine the parameters.
+This transformer flattens the JSON attributes into FME attributes and exposes all of them.

+Browse through the rest of the workspace.
+It also reads a KML dataset of neighborhood polygons and then filters the neighborhood by the subject of the email to clip by that neighborhood.
+The UnconditionalFeatureMerger is a custom transformer (available on the FME Store) that simply merges data together without any matching key.

+**4) Test the Workspace in FME Workbench**

+Test the workspace by running it in FME Workbench.

+This will work because the text file contains a sample email where the neighborhood is coming from the email_publisher_subject attribute.
+If you wish, you can edit the file and use either “Downtown” or “West End” as the neighborhood.

+Inspect the output.
+It should look like this: